Abhiroop/Abhiroop.github.io/_posts/2017-1-16-Haskell-Powerset.md

 }
 ```

-Before you start reading and understanding the bits and nuance of the above snippet, I would like
+Before you start reading and understanding the bits and nuances of the above snippet, I would like
 to stress on the point that while this code is algorithmically correct, looking at it doesn't give you any information about the
 definition of a powerset.
 It represents the thought process that would go through your mind while
 building the powerset one by one at a time.